dylankane/Match-It/README.md

 - **Game Board**

 This is the area where the game takes place.
 Made up of a grid of 12 cards.
 Each card begins face down, the back of each card has the logo of the game "M" in the centre of it.
 On the hidden face there is one of 6 different images, two pairs of each image.
 When the user clicks on a card or taps on one with a touchscreen, the card will flip over, with an animation using css styling in the style.css file.
 This will reveal the face of the card with the image.
 The user can then click any other of the 11 cards.
-If image on the two cards that are now flipped face up, match, they will change colour to the yellow, from the green colour, used throughout the project.
+If image on the two cards that are now flipped face up, match, they will change colour to the yellow, from the green colour.
 The images will stay visible on the matched pairs.
-The user can then go on to flipp another two cards.
+The user can then go on to flip another two cards.
 If they flip two cards that dont have matching images, the cards will flip back over, hiding the images again.
 The user must continue to flip cards in sets of two until they find all the pairs or until the time runs out.
-Once the second card has been flipped if not a match the cards flip back over after 1.5 seconds and if a match they change colour after 0.7 seconds, allowing the flip animation to happpen smoothly, andtime for the user to register what has happened.
-While this is happening, the board is locked and another card cant be flipped until the timeout has finished, stopping three or more cards been flipped at once.
-When not matched the cards are styled with the green from the sites colour scheme, with rounded corners and box shadowing applied to give the illusion they are raised off the board. these style features are applies within the style.css file of the project.
+Once the second card has been flipped if not a match the cards flip back over after 1.5 seconds and if a match they change colour after 0.7 seconds, allowing the flip animation to happpen smoothly, and time for the user to register what has happened.
+While this is happening, the board is locked and another card can not be flipped until the timeout has finished, stopping three or more cards been flipped at once.
+When not matched the cards are styled with the green from the sites colour scheme, with rounded corners and box shadowing applied to give the illusion they are raised off the board.
+These style features are applied within the style.css file of the project.

-The cards are created in the index.html file, along with the "M" logo and the image on the face.
-This makesadding changing or removing cards easy, without having to interfere with the JavaScript code.
+The cards are created in the index.html file, along with the "M" logo and the image on the card faces.
+This makes adding, changing or removing cards easy, without having to interfere with the JavaScript code.

 Their order is shuffled on loading of the page, by a function called "suffle" in the script.js file.
 They are also randomly shuffled when the game is restarted from either the button/link under the game board or from either of the two pop up modals, as well as the two "Play Game" buttons/links in the landing area and the intructions area (the "play Game" re shuffle and bring the user to the game board).
 The script.js file, contains the code to activate the flips, compare if they are matches act on that comparison and what happens when the time runs out or all matches are found.